 The family intervention is a heart-to-heart discussion about the problem.
 The goal is to get this person to accept treatment.
 People with a substance use disorder can deny it to themselves as well as to everyone around them.
 They may think it’s not really that bad or that they can stop anytime.

 They may convince themselves that even if they have a problem, they are only hurting themselves.
 Whether it is for teens or adults, a family intervention shows them that their actions do affect others.

 What Are the Benefits of a Family Intervention?

 Many factors can affect the potential benefits of an intervention.
 For example, who is there during the intervention can make a difference.
 It’s essential to have the right people present and pay attention to what is going on during the meeting.
 They can spiral out of control if not managed well.

 The ultimate benefit of a family intervention is to convince someone they need treatment.
 If this is an intervention for teens, that treatment often includes family therapy.
-The intervention can show this person the pain people they love because of their choices, including not getting help.
+The intervention can show this person the pain they have caused to the people that they love.

 Tips For Planning a Family Intervention

 How you plan the intervention is critical to a positive outcome.
 Consider these tips to help you make helpful choices for the intervention, such as:

 - Plan ahead, as it shouldn’t be a spur-of-the-moment thing.